 If you want to store it, you can keep it in the refrigerator for up to 24 hours.
 However, it is advisable to calculate the required amount beforehand, as storing it will significantly reduce its texture and taste.

-I hope you enjoy this quick, easy and delicious niratama recipe!
-If you try it out, I'd really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
-It's also helpful to share any adjustments you made to the recipe with our other readers.
+I hope you enjoy this Niratama recipe!
+If you try it out, I’d really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
+It’s also helpful to share any adjustments you made to the recipe with our other readers.
 Thank you!

 Niratama (Stir-fried Garlic Chive with Egg)